No item(s) available in cart.

 4.2.12.
 ASTM E2491 PA Assessment Block (Type B)

 Phased Array calibration block used for beam characterization and evaluation of system performance characteristics.
-Use it as baseline block to determine long-term instrument performance changes, generate DAC curves, and evaluate linear/angular resolution, focusing ability and beam steering capability.
+Use it as a baseline block to determine long-term instrument performance changes, generate DAC curves, and evaluate linear/angular resolution, focusing ability, and beam steering capability.
 With a variety of targets, this small, lightweight block is also perfect for customer demonstrations of phased array ultrasonic capabilities.
 This block is also referred to as a “Type B” block.

 4.2.13.
 ASTM TEST BLOCK